 - This data is being read from the date and time information held within the file.

 The most common explanations for different visual timestamps are IP Cameras and Files exported using a player or client.
-Firstly an IP camera may encode a date and time onto the data, and then when that data gets placed into a file, the DVR adds another.
+Firstly an IP camera may encode a date and time onto the data.
+Then when that data gets placed into a file, the DVR adds another.
 Next we have the scenario where a video is exported using a Video Management System.
 This may add on the date and time information from the system and transcode the video as a new file.

 Here is another example: the exhibit is a proprietary video file and Amped Replay has managed to decode and display it.
 Unfortunately, however, we don’t see any timestamp information anywhere.